How does your credit file affect you?

 What is a credit score?

-Does fully clearing my balance improve my credit score?
+Does fully clearing my balance improve my credit file?

 Can I get a mortgage if I’m paying Lowell?